 - Close fitting tops are best, especially thinner knits.

 - Avoid layers; don’t want to add texture.

 - Get jeans to fit: buy and tailor pants at waist.

 - Wear jackets that finish at the hips.

 - This is the hardest type to dress out of all three types because you need to make clothing fitted.
 You can buy it too big and tailor it down.
 Think fitted tops and tailored waist.

-Next Steps: Know Your Body Type And Dress Your Best.
+What To Do Next: Find Your Type And Dress Your Best.